mtumilowicz/poligon/README.md

 <a name="DateGenerator"></a>
 * **DateGenerator** generates random dates in a range approximately *(now-3,5 year; now+3,5)*.
-To control scope we use parameter *upperBound*, which is interpreted as maximal milliseconds to add or to subtract).
+To control scope we use parameter *upperBound*, which is interpreted as maximal number of milliseconds to add or to subtract).
 <a name="DatePeriod"></a>
 * **DatePeriod** is a date interval of type *<dateFrom; dateTo>*.
-To enforce correct behaviour (*dateFrom* has to be *not null* & *dateFrom <= dateTo*, *dateTo == null* is interpreted as infinity) we use private constructor and introduce
+To enforce correct behaviour we use private constructor and introduce
 <a name="DatePeriodFactory"></a> **DatePeriodFactory** where we perform
+appropriate validations (*dateFrom* has to be not null & *dateFrom <= dateTo*, null *dateTo* is interpreted as infinity).
-appropriate validations.
-Moreover, DatePeriod is interpreted as a closed interval (each end belongs to interval).
+Moreover, we assume that *DatePeriod* is a closed interval (each end belongs to interval).
 <a name="DatePeriodGenerator"></a>
-* **DatePeriodGenerator** generates random well-formed (in sense of the aftermath of time) DatePeriods.
+* **DatePeriodGenerator** generates random well-formed (in sense of the time sequence) *DatePeriods*.
 <a name="DatePeriodPairIntersectionChecker"></a>
 * **DatePeriodPairIntersectionChecker** is a solution to the following
 problem:
-*For a given pair of *DatePeriods*: *(DatePeriod1; DatePeriod2)* decide if intersection is empty.*
+*For a given pair *(DatePeriod1; DatePeriod2)* decide if intersection is empty.*
 <a name="DatePeriodsMerger"></a>
 * **DatePeriodsMerger** is a solution to the following problem:
 *For a given ArrayList of DatePeriods merge all overlapping elements.*